onutemaster777/s-help-updated/README.md

 * google - sends the link for google.
 * bing - sends the link for Microsoft bing.
 * ddg - sends the link for DuckDuckGo.
+* yt_search - sends the link for YouTube.
+* archive - sends the link for Internet Archive.
 ```
 ## Other
 ```
 * aeiou - sends the following text to speech from moonbase alpha.
 * website - sends the website link.
+* website_org - sends the website that called organization link.
+* website_net - sends the website that called networking link.
+* website_gov - sends the website that called government link.
+* ip - sends an IP address.
+* ip_rng - sends an random IP address.
+* wa_save - sends the link to save website into Wayback Machine.
 ```
 # Notepad
 This bot have a command for notepad which you can type the text for notes into a console.